Adani Enterprises Ltd leads gainers in 'A' group

+Lloyds Steels Industries standalone net profit rises 287.18% in the September 2022 quarter

-Kiri Industries Ltd, One 97 Communications Ltd, Triveni Turbine Ltd and IOL Chemicals & Pharmaceuticals Ltd are among the other gainers in the BSE's 'A' group today, 07 February 2023.
+Adani Ports & Special Economic Zone Ltd, Supriya Lifescience Ltd, Jaiprakash Associates Ltd and Lloyds Steels Industries Ltd are among the other gainers in the BSE's 'A' group today, 08 February 2023.

-Kiri Industries Ltd, One 97 Communications Ltd, Triveni Turbine Ltd and IOL Chemicals & Pharmaceuticals Ltd are among the other gainers in the BSE's 'A' group today, 07 February 2023.
+Adani Ports & Special Economic Zone Ltd, Supriya Lifescience Ltd, Jaiprakash Associates Ltd and Lloyds Steels Industries Ltd are among the other gainers in the BSE's 'A' group today, 08 February 2023.

-Kiri Industries Ltd soared 10.00% to Rs 305.85.
+Adani Ports & Special Economic Zone Ltd surged 7.90% to Rs 597.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 9226 shares were traded on the counter so far as against the average daily volumes of 19579 shares in the past one month.
+On the BSE, 17.8 lakh shares were traded on the counter so far as against the average daily volumes of 15.64 lakh shares in the past one month.

-One 97 Communications Ltd surged 9.58% to Rs 611.45.
+Supriya Lifescience Ltd soared 7.69% to Rs 212.9.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 6.02 lakh shares were traded on the counter so far as against the average daily volumes of 3.26 lakh shares in the past one month.
+On the BSE, 53639 shares were traded on the counter so far as against the average daily volumes of 18547 shares in the past one month.

-Triveni Turbine Ltd rose 8.10% to Rs 285.55.
+Jaiprakash Associates Ltd advanced 7.50% to Rs 9.6.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 2.25 lakh shares were traded on the counter so far as against the average daily volumes of 52115 shares in the past one month.
+On the BSE, 31 lakh shares were traded on the counter so far as against the average daily volumes of 11.15 lakh shares in the past one month.

-IOL Chemicals & Pharmaceuticals Ltd gained 6.73% to Rs 333.25.
+Lloyds Steels Industries Ltd gained 7.33% to Rs 20.5.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 43477 shares were traded on the counter so far as against the average daily volumes of 17217 shares in the past one month.
+On the BSE, 11.07 lakh shares were traded on the counter so far as against the average daily volumes of 41.83 lakh shares in the past one month.

 Powered by Capital Market - Live News